dbcraig/LmRaC/README.md

 -   incrementally building custom knowledge bases from the scientific literature, and

--   adding custom functions to make quantitative data available to the language model
+-   using custom functions to make quantitative data available to the language model.

 LmRaC uses a multi-tier retrieval-augmented generation (RAG) design to index: domain knowledge, experimental context and experimental results.
-LmRaC is fully data-aware through the use of a user-defined REST API that allows the LLM to ask questions about data.
+LmRaC is fully data-aware through the use of a user-defined REST API that allows the LLM to ask questions about data and results.

 ------------------------------------------------------------------------